Media Files or Theme & Plugin Files Errors

-There are a few potential causes of errors when running a theme and/or plugin files migration.
+There are a few potential causes of errors when running a migration that includes media files, theme files, or plugin files.

 The first thing to check is directory and file-system permissions.
 If the web server is unable to write files to the